Memory Care Activities

 Drama and play therapy effectively helps your loved one explore his or her unresolved or difficult-to-access feelings while enhancing their interpersonal relationship skills.

-Positively proven to impact behaviors, emotional and physical integration and personal growth, drama and play therapy can be an effective, fun and non-threatening way to explore feelings, anxiety and manage complex behaviors.
+Positively proven to impact behaviors, emotional and physical integration and personal growth, this memory care activity can be an effective, fun and non-threatening way to explore feelings, anxiety and manage complex behaviors.

 Aromatherapy is defined as the art and science of utilizing naturally extracted aromatic essences from plants to balance, harmonize and promote the health of body, mind and spirit. ( What is Aroma Therapy)

 Our Essence program uses essential oils as well as herbs and flowers from our numerous gardens to aid in relaxation, meditation, and massage.
-Aromatherapy benefits include circulation improvement, immune system stimulation, pain relief, and the release of endorphins to encourage a feeling of well-being and confidence.
+Aromatherapy offers benefits such as circulation improvement, immune system stimulation, pain relief, and the release of endorphins to encourage a feeling of well-being and confidence.

 As published on selfgrowth.com nerve cells relay aroma molecule information to the brain’s limbic system.
 The limbic system is a group of deep brain structures that are involved in the sense of smell.
 Here, odors can trigger memories and influence emotions and behavior.